 11. Can Men Wear Engagement Rings?

 The answer is YES!
-Despite that in many cultures the vast majority of men do not receive or wear an engagement ring, today, there are many men who choose to do so.
+Although the vast majority of men do not receive or wear an engagement ring, today, many men choose to do so.
 There have even been many popular celebs seen sporting dazzling engagement rings.

-For the most part, men only choose to wear a wedding ring, however, some men want an engagement ring to show that they are in a committed relationship.
+For the most part, men only choose to wear a wedding ring.
+However, some men want an engagement ring to show they are in a committed relationship.
 And the good news is there are so many options.

-In case you’re looking for some inspiration, did you know celebs like Ed Sheeran, Johnny Depp and Michael Bublé have been seen sporting bold men’s engagement rings.
+If you’re looking for inspiration, did you know celebs like Ed Sheeran and Michael Bublé have been seen sporting bold men’s engagement rings?

 12. Which Finger Do Men Wear Their Wedding Rings On?

 To put it simply, there is no difference between the fingers that men and women wear their wedding rings on.
-Most couples typically choose to wear their rings on the same finger and hand as their spouse.
-However, in the United States, and many other Western cultures men’s wedding rings are traditionally worn on the ring finger on the left hand.
+Most couples typically wear their rings on the same finger and hand as their spouse.
+However, in the United States, and many other Western cultures, men’s wedding rings are traditionally worn on the ring finger on the left hand.

 13. Should We (As A Couple) Have Matching Wedding Rings?